Part V

 Unlike broader adaptive personality strategies (people-pleasing or perfectionism, explored in Chapter 28), masking specifically targets the external presentation of neurological traits.
 It’s a neurologically-taxing form of adaptation that demands immense cognitive and emotional energy—constantly monitoring behavior, translating interactions in real-time, suppressing authentic impulses.

-Over time, this leads to neurodivergent burnout: deep depletion from ongoing effort to override natural functioning.
+Over time, this leads to neurodivergent burnout: deep depletion from the ongoing effort to override natural functioning.
 Burnout severely impacts one’s ability to engage in the inner work demanded by the Dragon’s Path, particularly practices in Parts IV, V, and VII.
 It severs connection from self, intuition, and embodied wisdom—core to sustainable transformation.

 The Dragon’s Path emphasizes radical authenticity (Chapter 15), shadow integration (Chapter 20), and embodied presence (Parts IV & V).
 It invites unmasking—shedding performative layers imposed by external expectations and returning to one’s authentic neurological self.